-On December 31, 2022 the redemption price per share was approximately \$10.14, based on the aggregate amount on deposit in the Trust Account of approximately \$313,913,217 (including interest not previously released to DHC to pay its taxes), divided by the total number of then outstanding Public Shares.
+On September 30, 2023 the redemption price per share was approximately \$10.76, based on the aggregate amount on deposit in the Trust Account of approximately \$49,179,344.47 (including interest not previously released to DHC to pay its taxes), divided by the total number of then outstanding Public Shares.
 The Redemption price per share will be calculated based on the aggregate amount on deposit in the Trust Account, including interest earned on the funds held in the Trust Account and not previously released to DHC to pay its taxes two business days prior to the initially scheduled date of the Shareholder Meeting.
-The closing price of the Class A Ordinary Shares on the Nasdaq on [], 2023 was \$[].
-Accordingly, if the market price of the Class A Ordinary Shares were to remain the same until the date of the Shareholder Meeting, exercising redemption rights would result in a public shareholder receiving approximately \$[] less per share than if the shares were sold in the open market (based on the per share redemption price as of December 31, 2022).
-DHC cannot assure shareholders that they will be able to sell their Class A Ordinary Shares in the open market, even if the market price per share is lower than the redemption price stated above, as there may not be sufficient liquidity in its securities when such shareholders wish to sell their shares.
-DHC believes that such redemption right enables its public shareholders to determine whether to sustain their investments for an additional period if DHC does not complete the Business Combination on or before the Termination Date.
+The closing price of the Class A Ordinary Shares on the Nasdaq on [\], 2023 was \$[\].
+Accordingly, if the market price of the Class A Ordinary Shares were to remain the same until the date of the Shareholder Meeting, exercising redemption rights would result in a public shareholder receiving approximately \$[\] less per share than if the shares were sold in the open market (based on the per share redemption price as of September 30, 2023).
+DHC cannot assure shareholders that they will be able to sell their Class A Ordinary Shares in the open market, even if the market price per share is lower than the redemption right enables its public shareholders to determine whether to sustain their investments for an additional period if DHC does not complete the Business Combination on or before the Termination Date.